ejmastnak/ejmastnak.github.io/index.md

 layout: github
 ---
 # Welcome
 You have reached an early version of Elijan J. Mastnak's website.
-Browseable content appears below.
+For the time being, you have three possibilities:

 ### Physics notes
 [1500+ pages of undergraduate physics notes typeset with LaTeX]({% link fmf.md %})